Using the cargoes from Bronze Age wrecks to illustrate the expansion of trade routes and connections to and from the Mediterranean Sea.

 It should also be mentioned that, just because one object from a particular place is found on a wreck does not necessarily mean that ship picked up that object at source.
 In fact, it is becoming increasingly clear that, from the earliest days of maritime exploration in the Mediterranean, there was a thriving coastal trade where objects were transported great distances via many shorter voyages.

 It is also becoming clear that the maritime trade routes cannot conveniently be labelled Minoan, Etruscan, or any other ‘an.
-At any one time, ships of many nationalities, carrying crews from many nations carried cargo from and between trading posts, colonies, and later emporia regardless of the affiliation of the ship or crew or destination.
+At any one time, ships of many nationalities, carrying crews from many nations were carrying cargo from and between trading posts, colonies, and later emporia regardless of the ship's home port, the crew's nationality or the country of destination.

 Before continuing into an examination of later shipwrecks, it may be useful to look at the two dozen or so early wrecks dating from about 2200 BC to about 1200 BC, a thousand years conveniently spanning what is conventionally referred to as the middle and late bronze ages in the eastern Mediterranean.
 The shipwrecks we shall look at are: